kubeguard/guard/docs/guides/authenticator/github.md

 ```

 ### Issue Token
-To use Github authentication, you can use your personal access token with permissions to read `public_repo` and `read:org`.
+To use Github authentication, you can use your personal access token with permission to `read:org`.
 You can use the following command to issue a token:

 ```console
 $ guard get token -o github